Caligula: Gaius Julius Caesar Augustus Germanicus

 Caligula did what he could to serve Tiberius and appeared indifferent to the deaths of his family members.
 As Caligula once stated, this demeanor was an act that was carefully constructed to keep himself alive.
 There is reason to suspect that the young man would need to go to such extremes to survive in the difficult situation he found himself in.

 All accounts suggest that Caligula's early reign was met with much approval and aplomb.
-He gave cash bonuses to the Praetorian Guard and gave amnesty to political prisoners and their families whom Tiberius had denounced.
-He recalled exiles and declared that the treason trials Tiberius had begun in his paranoia as a thing of the past.
-Caligula also had his mother's remains brought to him so that he could give them a proper burial in Rome.
+He gave cash bonuses to the Praetorian Guard and gave amnesty to political prisoners and their famili

-In the beginning of A.D.
-38, Caligula forced Gemellus and Gaius Silanus, his father-in-law, to commit suicide.
+At the beginning of AD 38, Caligula forced Gemellus and Gaius Silanus, his father-in-law, to commit suicide.
 He accused them of treason after he had pronounced doing away with such activities.
 Later that year, he did away with Macro, the same Macro who helped him become emperor.
-Caligula must have felt that the former Praetorian Guard was becoming too powerful in his own right.
+Caligula must have felt that the former Praetorian Guard was becoming too powerful.
 He sent Macro to Egypt under the pretense that he was to become prefect of the guard in that land.
 There, Macro was imprisoned and executed.

 Caligula was quite a spendthrift.
 He spared no expense on games, ceremonies, pomp and circumstance.
 By A.D.
 39, the imperial treasury was virtually bankrupt.
 So he fully revived Tiberius' treason trials so that he could take the property and funds of his enemies.
 He also auctioned off public property to fill the imperial coffers.